fredrikfjeld/kitnirc-modules/readme.md

 My kitnirc modules.
 May or may not work.

 ## op.py
-Request OP from the bot.
-Can also give OP to other users.
+Request OP from the bot, can also give OP to other users.
+Can set TOPIC as well.

 ## buffalo.py
 Banana-module, only better.